Get

 Pit Bulls have a rich history in dogfighting and blood sports spanning nearly two centuries, creating the violent stigma they bear today.
 Indeed, anecdotes of unprovoked aggression proliferate, giving supposed credence to the idea that Pit Bulls are more dangerous than most dogs.

 The truth is that Pit Bulls, like any dog, are a result of genetic tendencies and upbringing.
-Collies like to herd, sighthounds want to chase, and Pit Bulls are known for gameness, a tenacity that can get them in trouble when applied at the wrong time.
-Yet predicting a Pit Bull’s manner isn’t as easy as these generalizations suggest.
+Collies like to herd, sighthounds want to chase, and Pit Bulls are known for their determination and tenacity, traits once prized in blood sports but that can become problematic without proper outlets.

 As an umbrella term for purebred pits and mixes, Pit Bulls cover a broad spectrum of genetic and experiential backgrounds.
-There’s a vast range of temperaments, with some being dog-aggressive, others human-aggressive, and still more not aggressive at all.
+There’s a vast range of temperaments, with some showing dog-aggressive behaviors, others human-aggressive behaviors, and many more showing no aggression at all.

 You can’t expect any particular behavior unless you know the breeding history.
 What we can control is how we train our Pit Bulls, which arguably makes the most significant impact.